 Finance Your UT Education

-Visit onestop.utk.edu to learn more about tuition and fees, discounts and waivers, residency, and the deferred payment plan.
-Contact One Stop Express Student Services at 865-974-1111 (Monday–Friday, 8 a.m.–5 p.m.
-EST) or firstname.lastname@example.org to talk to knowledgeable counselors ready to answer any of your financial questions and get you started on your journey to Rocky Top.
+Visit the One Stop website, call 865-974-1111 (Monday–Friday, 8 a.m.–5 p.m.
+EST) or email firstname.lastname@example.org to talk to knowledgeable counselors ready to answer your financial questions and get you started on your journey to Rocky Top.

 Tuition and Fees